 Section 1.
 Qualifications: Membership in this organization shall be composed of companies engaged in the tour service industry who have been accepted by the Executive Committee or Executive Director as per the IITA Policy Manual (“Policy Manual”).

-- the Chairman, a senior manager or partner in the firm must have been involved in a recognized capacity in the industry for four (4) years.
+• The President/Chairman, a senior manager or principal in the firm must have been involved in a recognized capacity in the inbound travel industry for at least four (4) years.

-Each Tour Operator Member may have a maximum of one representative serve on the Board of Directors at a time.
+The term for the US Tour Operator member representative on the BOD will be two years and a maximum of one representative on the Board of Directors at a time.

 Section 4.
 Associate Member: Associate membership categories, shall be: DMOs – Destination Marketing/Management Organizations (including international, national or subnational bodies, state or provincial tourism offices, convention and visitors bureaus, and chambers of commerce) which promote cities, regions, states, or the United States as a travel destination.